KubaBoi/Judo/web/help/help.md

 ## Notification bubbles

-Every bookmark except for [People](#4231-people) has own notification bubble.
+Every bookmark except for [People](#4231-people) has its own notification bubble.
 It signalize status of registration part.
 If everything is alright or not.
 You can get a hint what is missing by hovering with your mouse above bubble.

+Examples are not images but actual html elements so you can try hover above them.

 <span class="buttSpan">
     <button class="regTabButton" id="regTabB1">Hotel form</button>